thiblahute/meson-website/Porting-from-autotools.md

 ```
 project('appstream-glib', 'c')
 ```
-Note that this must be the first line of your <tt>meson.build</tt> file.
+Note that this must be the first line of your `meson.build` file.

 ### AC_SUBST
 `configure.ac`: